THE INGMAR BERGMAN TRILOGY

 Yet the artistic process seemed therapeutic to Bergman.
 After completing the trilogy, which enthralled some but distanced others, he seemed ready to pick back up with more stylized filmmaking and exploring other subjects like family relationships, which he touched upon as a side note in his trilogy.

-Criterion's release of The Ingmar Bergman Trilogy is indeed a special event for film buffs.
-Not only did they bring the three films together in one set, but they included a bonus disc; Vilgot Sjoman's made for television documentary Ingmar Bergman Makes a Movie.
+Criterion's release of The Ingmar Bergman Trilogy on Blu-ray is indeed a special event for film buffs.
+Not only did they bring the three films together in one set, but they included a bonus feature; Vilgot Sjoman's made for television documentary Ingmar Bergman Makes a Movie.
 It followed Bergman and his creative process throughout the making of Winter Light, and shows scenes of the director at work, giving candid interviews about his ideas, the post production and even the premiere, including early critical response.
 It isn't often you get a chance to watch a true cinematic master in such intimate quarters; the addition of this movie truly makes this set a treasure.

 For our reviews of the three movies of the trilogy, please click on the links below: